 This episode sheds light on the importance of mental health and health equity, and the initiatives being taken to promote these issues, particularly in Asian American communities.
 Krisha Karen's story is inspiring, and her work with Club Kids for a Cause is a testament to her dedication to making a positive impact in her community.

-Each episode will delve into culture, healthcare, prevention, community, and how these factors can impact health outcomes.
-We'll hear from experts in the field, as well as individuals who are on the ground working to make positive change.
+Each episode will explore culture, healthcare, prevention, and community and how these factors can impact health outcomes.
+We'll hear from experts in the field and individuals who are working to make positive change.